-You can use the HTML section to do a variety of things, from including a Twitter or FB feed, an online store, a blog RSS, or embedding another site!
-What the "Show in iFrame" checkbox does is essentially put the code you pasted/wrote in its own little "window" so that it can be sure to be visible, and not affect any of the other code on the page.
+You can use the HTML section to do a variety of things, from including a Twitter or Facebook feed, an online store, a blog RSS, feed, or embedding another site!
+What the "Show in iFrame" checkbox does is essentially put the code you pasted/wrote in its own little "window" so that it can be sure to be visible and not affect any of the other code on the page.

 As a general rule:

-- mainstream HTML embeds (Twitter, FB) do NOT need the box checked.
+- Mainstream HTML embeds (Twitter, Facebook) do not need the box checked.

-- code that shows another website directly on your strikingly site, MAY need the box checked.
+- Any code that shows another website directly on your Strikingly site may need the box checked.

 Sometimes, it's necessary to check this box in order for the page or section to work at all!

-Remember that what is in the editor is not necessarily what your user will see.
-In case you need assistance, shoot us a line at firstname.lastname@example.org or chat with us.
+Remember that what is in the editor is not necessarily what your visitors will see.